Creating the Ursa ring design

 Sketches showing the Ursa design.
 Starting with a concept before creating simple pencil sketches before modelling the ring design.

-Creating the ring
+Creating the finished diamond engagement ring

 Our next step involved modelling the ring using CAD software on computer, working to the specific sizes and proportions of the stone.
 Both shoulders were extended to embrace the Marquise diamond, based on the design.
 It was important to give security for the diamond, without surrounding too much of the stone.